aws-amplify/docs/js/ionic.md

 ### Authenticator

-Authenticator component creates an out-of-the-box signing/sign-up experience for your Angular app.
+The Authenticator component creates an out-of-the-box signing/sign-up experience for your Angular app.

 Before using this component, please be sure that you have activated [Authentication category](https://aws-amplify.github.io/amplify-js/media/authentication_guide):
 ```bash